Help prevent budget overruns by determining the extent of your project, and find pros to help you get the job done

 •Do you want to relocate the sink or range, which would mean moving the plumbing or gas lines?

 •Are you planning on opening up the kitchen to another room?
 If this affects a load-bearing wall, it might require structural work and additional costs.

 •With new construction, you might have heard prices referred to as the cost per square foot, but this formula rarely works with remodeling.
 Every home has unique conditions due to age, construction type (masonry versus frame, for example) and layout.

-•Getting detailed pricing information upfront will help you meet your budget.
+•Getting detailed pricing information upfront will help keep cost in line.

 Determining Your Scope of Work

 1. Set a rough budget for the project.
 Consider if the project will involve related projects like new windows or painting the whole house.

 2. Create a wish list of everything you want.
 Include new kitchen appliances, kitchen cabinets, countertops, tile, flooring, lighting and so on.
 The more detailed you are, the better off you’ll be when talking to professionals.
 Do you want professional-grade appliances or is the next level down OK?
 If you have a $30,000 budget and you want a built-in refrigerator and a 36-inch professional-grade range, staying within your budget will be tough.